ilshad/combo/README.md

 cell containers, 50 for display div, 50 for input field, 10 for rows, and 1 for table).
 Each one requires to initialize a couple of core.async channels, go-routines, etc. The result is some delay while opening Spreadsheet.
-We do not write render functions at all.
+This is because we do not write render functions at all.
 Instead, we are combining dynamically generating units based on built-in render functions.

 As an alternative solution, do not create so many units, but write custom render functions.
-We can see an example in Presentation demo app: instead of dynamically generating unit for each slide thumbnail, we have defined unit :thumbs and special render function for this.
+We can see an example in Presentation demo
+app: instead of dynamically generating unit for each slide thumbnail, we have defined unit `:thumbs` and special render function for this.
 The total number of units in Presentation app is 18: we create unit for each button in the toolbar.
-Possible alternative, for example, is to create single unit for toolbar with custom render function which will send buttons-related messages to the behavior.
+Possible alternative, for example, is to create single unit for toolbar with custom render function.

-Actually, there are always options of how to structure Combo
+Actually, there are always number of options of how to structure Combo
+component:

-component: more units based on build-in (very basic) render functions and less units with custom written render functions; define entire structure by units or define layout to wrap rendering in some generic way.
+- more units based on build-in (very basic) render functions
+- or less units based on custom render functions;
+- define entire Combo component structure by units
+- or define layout to wrap rendering in some generic way.

 ## Main concepts